a02387274/BIOL3070-Gagner/Warm-up-mosquitoes-MasonGagner.md

 species and mosquitos with certain bird species acting as key amplifying hosts over others.
 Mosquito blood meal hosts were investigated by way of traps collecting mosquito samples in various locations across Salt Lake City.
 Sites were compared that were WNV-positive and WNV-negative.
-Blood meal DNA was identified using PCR and analyzed via barplots and by generalized linear model (GLM).
-House Finches (Haemorhous mexicanus) were among the most common hosts and their presence was strongly correlated with WNV-positive sites (p \< 0.05).
-GLM further demonstrated a positive correlation between House Finch blood meals and local WNV positive rates (p \< 0.001).
+House Finches (Haemorhous mexicanus) were among the most common hosts and their presence was strongly correlated with WNV-positive sites.
+GLM further demonstrated a positive correlation between House Finch blood meals and local WNV positive rates.
 These findings support the hypothesis that House Finches disproportionately contribute to WNV amplification.
 Understanding host-specific blood feeding patterns by mosquitos can improve surveillance and management of WNV transmission risk.

 # BACKGROUND